jbarber-phys/MCPPC/docs/mcpp_basics.md

 For more information, see [Compilation](./compilation.md).
 ##  2. <a name='Syntax'></a>Syntax
-Mcpp uses syntax similar java / c++ / c#.
+Mcpp uses syntax similar java / c++ / c#, but also incorperates some types of expressions that appear in mcfunctions.

 Code blocks are delimited by curly braces and every line of code (a statement) ends in a semicolon.
-Comments use double forward slashes, etc.
+Comments use double forward slashes.

+Target selectors appear exactly as in mcfunctions.

+Three numbers seperated by spaces will be interpereted as a world position; tildes and carets will also be accepted.
+Two numbers will be interpereted as a rotation (a pitch, yaw pair), but no carets are allowed.
 ##  3. <a name='VariablesBasics'></a>Variables (Basics)
 MCPP supports statically typed variables.
 Variables are typically defined like below.
 ```mcpp